Iglesia de la Compañía de Jesús, Cusco: Description

-Facade
+Façade

 The church is entirely made of stone, the material is pink basalt and andesite.
 It has a single nave and two side chapels.
 The main façade is a classic example of the Baroque style and consists of two identical lateral cubes that project towards the bell towers with a central façade limited by both.
 The bases of the cubes have a rectangular floor plan without decorations and end up in a cornice.
 The middle third has a central window on the lower cornice that gives it the shape of a balcony without a railing.
 On each side there are two false pilasters with their corresponding entablature.
 The bay occupies the central intercolumnium and a small niche opens in each of the side intercolumns.
 On top of the false entablature run two other false pilasters that in their upper third enclose the space for the clock.
 This body ends in a cornice supported by stone beams.
 The last third corresponds to the bell tower that has: